 Whole books have been written on unit testing (by folks with much more experience than I have).
 The goal here was to describe my personal journey toward making unit tests a part of my regular coding activities.
 I fought hard against it in one environment; this made me study hard so that I understood the domain; this led to a better understanding of the techniques and pitfalls involved.
 There are three or four key areas that I have changed my thinking on over the years (one of which is the necessity of unit testing).
 When I change my mind on a topic, it's usually due to a deep-dive investigation and much thought.
 Unit testing was no different.

 You may be working in a group that is not currently unit testing.
 You may also think that you are doing okay without it.
 You may even think that it will take more time to implement.
 I've been there.
-Start looking at the cost/benefit studies that have been done on unit testing; start reading folks like Robert C. Martin about the real world reasons it is a good idea.
+Start looking at the cost/benefit studies that have been done on unit testing.
 The reality is that overall development time is reduced -- remember, development is not simply slapping together new code; it is also maintenance and bug-hunting.
 I wish that I had done this much sooner; I know that my past code could have benefited from it.

 My journey is not yet complete; it will continue.
 And I expect that I